John Elder Robison: Advocacy

-Robison is active in the autism rights movement.
+Robison is active in the autistic rights movement.
 He volunteered at Autism Speaks as a member of their treatment and advisory boards, saying that he was interested in helping remediate the disabling aspects of autism.
 He resigned in 2013 following an op-ed released by Suzanne Wright, a co-founder of Autism Speaks.
 Robison and other members of the autism community criticized Wright for proclaiming that families affected by autism lived in "despair" and in "fear of the future".
 Robison has said that "disabilities are problems, but that doesn't mean that autism is a problem."

 Since 2012, Robison has been the Neurodiversity Scholar in Residence at the College of William & Mary in Williamsburg, Virginia.
 Robison is also co-chair of the campus neurodiversity committee, which is housed in the president's office of diversity.
 Robison co-teaches neurodiversity courses at the Williamsburg and Washington, D.C. campuses.

-Since 2012, Robison has served as a member of the Interagency Autism Coordinating Committee (IACC) of the U.S. Department of Health and Human Services.
+From 2012 to 2021, Robison served as a member of the Interagency Autism Coordinating Committee (IACC) of the U.S. Department of Health and Human Services.
 The committee is responsible for producing the Strategic Plan for Autism for the federal government, and the Annual Summary of Advances in Autism Research.
-The committee reports to the secretary of Health and Human Services, who oversees the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the Health Resources and Services Administration (HRSA) autism programs.
+The committee reports to the Secretary of Health and Human Services, who oversees the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the Health Resources and Services Administration (HRSA) autism programs.
 The committee also coordinates autism efforts with other government agencies, including the U.S. Department of Defense, U.S. Department of Education and the Social Security Administration (SSA).

-Within the IACC and other government committees, Robison is known for taking the position that people with autism should have the lead voice in defining autism research goals.
+Within the IACC and other government committees, Robison has taken the position that autistic people should have the lead voice in defining autism research goals.